 Tips for supporting your loved one

 It’s often hard to know how to support someone struggling with a mental illness.
 Here are some tips:

 Be informed.
 Finding out as much as you can about mental illness, treatments and what services are available in your area can help make you a valuable resource for your loved one.

 Don’t judge.
 Mental illnesses are medical conditions, not moral weaknesses or character flaws.
 We wouldn’t tell someone with pneumonia to “snap out of it” or “get it together,” we’d encourage them to seek treatment.
-Reassure your loved one that you care about him and her.
+Reassure your loved one that you care.